 I know this doesn’t quite fit in with the others on the list but if you wanted something a bit more automated but had some sticker-shock on the digital printers, this might scratch that nail art itch at a lower cost.

-Are nail art printers worth it?
+Are nail printer machines worth it?

 That's really up to you, your budget, and how important it is to you to stay on top of trends.
 (They're even talking about these machines on Bloomberg.)